 Security is a cornerstone of the AWS Well-Architected Framework.
 As the digital landscape evolves, protecting sensitive data, maintaining system integrity, and ensuring compliance have become paramount.
 AWS provides a comprehensive suite of tools and best practices to help organizations architect secure, resilient, and compliant cloud solutions.

-Key Considerations in the security pillar
+Key considerations in the security pillar

 Security is a foundational pillar of the AWS Well-Architected Framework, emphasizing the importance of implementing robust security measures to protect data, systems, and assets.
 Key considerations include [3]: